Ayo-Awe/ALX-Coffee-Shop-Project/backend/README.md

 #### PIP Dependencies

-You can use pipenv to manage your virtual environment and dependecies, to use pipenv navigate to the `/backend` directory and run:
+You can use pipenv to manage your virtual environment and dependecies.
+To use pipenv, navigate to the `/backend` directory and run:

 ```bash
 pip install pipenv